SLU-TMI/TextMining.jl/README.md

-This package is a set of tools being used to facilitate the interdisciplinary research using data mining, machine learning, and natural language processing techniques of how time passage affects language.
+This package is a set of tools being used by **Saint Louis University** to facilitate interdisciplinary research using data mining, machine learning, and natural language processing techniques of how time passage affects language.

 ### Setup